sanghvip/ECommerce/README.md

 3. difference between views and coponents both are same. just that the views cannot be reused and the component can be reused [Resource 1](https://upmostly.com/vue-js/vue-js-differences-between-views-and-components)

+4. what is a serializer in django?
+It gets the data from the database and converts it to JSON for front end usage